igroomhub’s Agony Aunt Extraordinaire

 Ask Barb

-Meet Barb Taylor-Taylor, the grooming world’s golden girl with over 60 fabulous years of experience.
-With her signature Pomeranian-golden locks, Barb is a true grooming icon, a walking homage to the breeds she adores - full of style, sass, and secrets from decades in the biz.
+Barb Taylor-Taylor is the grooming world’s golden girl, with over 60 fabulous years of experience and absolutely no time for nonsense.
+With her signature Pomeranian-golden locks, Barb is a true grooming icon.
+A walking homage to the breeds she adores, she’s full of style, sass, and hard-earned wisdom from decades in the biz, with her cherished Pom, Syllabub, never too far away.

 Rhonda is Barb’s long-time best friend and our resident mobile grooming sage.
 Originally from the US before moving to Australia in her twenties, she kept the accent, the cowboy-country playlists, and a certain road-born philosophy of life.
 She’s groomed in every awkward parking situation known to mankind and once lived in her van for three weeks in the late 70s, which she still refers to as her “van-based detox from men.”
 She’s practical, calm, a bit eccentric in the best way, and rarely seen without her loyal Irish Wolfhound, Willie (as in Nelson) who supervises all road-based wisdom.